SAP/luigi/blog/2020-07-16-release-notes.md

 #### Fundamental Styles update

-With Luigi version NEXTRELEASE, the new v0.10.0 of Fundamental Library Styles were included.
+With Luigi version 1.3.0, the new v0.10.0 of Fundamental Library Styles were included.
 As a result, there were breaking changes to the Luigi side navigation.
 You can see the updated layout [here](https://sap.github.io/fundamental-styles/components/side-navigation.html).

 #### Support for authorization code flow with PKCE